News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Post-Incident Security Summit in Redmond

-Two months after the CrowdStrike incident, Microsoft hosted its Windows Endpoint Security Ecosystem Summit in Redmond with security vendors and representatives of the U.S. Cybersecurity and Infrastructure Security Agency (CISA) to discuss how to make the OS more resilient.
+Two months after the CrowdStrike incident, Microsoft hosted its Windows Endpoint Security Ecosystem Summit, in Redmond, Wash., with security vendors and representatives of the US Cybersecurity and Infrastructure Security Agency (CISA) on hand to discuss how to make the OS more resilient.

 Leading into the meeting, Weston indicated that an examination of Windows crash reports signaled the need to change how kernel drivers are deployed.

-"Since kernel drivers run at the most trusted level of Windows, where containment and recovery capabilities are by nature constrained, security vendors must carefully balance needs like visibility and tamper resistance with the risk of operating within kernel mode," Weston wrote in the July 27 post.
+"Since kernel drivers run at the most trusted level of Windows, where containment and recovery capabilities are, by nature, constrained, security vendors must carefully balance needs like visibility and tamper resistance with the risk of operating within kernel mode," Weston wrote in a July 27 post.

-Following the September Microsoft summit, CISA last month published its Safe Software Deployment white paper, co-authored by the FBI, the Australian Signals Directorate's Australian Cyber Security Centre and the Joint Cyber Defense Collaborative.
+Following the summit, CISA last month published its Safe Software Deployment white paper, co-authored by the FBI, the Australian Signals Directorate's Australian Cyber Security Centre, and the Joint Cyber Defense Collaborative.

-Omdia principal analyst Andrew Braunberg says that Microsoft is one of numerous vendors that have issued statements of support for CISA's Secure by Design Pledge.
-However, it remains to be seen if they will follow through.
+Omdia principal analyst Andrew Braunberg says that Microsoft is one of numerous vendors that have issued statements of support for CISA's Secure by Design pledge.
+However, it remains to be seen if it will follow through.

 Nevertheless, Weston described CISA as playing an essential role in determining Microsoft's revamped security and resiliency standards for Windows endpoints.